Now Serving Thornton, CO Free Estimates Available — 855 ROOF-001

 Common Questions From Thornton, CO Homeowners

-State Farm, Farmers, USAA, Allstate, and American Family all publish UL 2218 Class 4 impact-resistant roof discounts that apply to Thornton policies in Adams County.
-Discounts typically range from about 5% to 28% off the wind/hail portion of the premium — meaningful on a metro with Thornton's claim history.
-We provide the manufacturer certification letter your carrier needs to activate the discount on your next renewal and keep a copy in your project file for resale.
+State Farm, USAA, Allstate, Farmers, Liberty Mutual, and American Family all publish Class 4 impact-resistant roof discounts on Thornton policies when a UL 2218 Class 4 shingle is installed.
+Discounts typically run 5% to 28% off the wind/hail portion of the premium.
+We provide the manufacturer certification letter your carrier needs to activate the discount.